DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 This is sprawl.

+> An average of 112 thousand people rode DART each day in 2022.
+>
-An average of 112 thousand people rode DART each day in 2022.
-That's a lot of people, but unless you're one of them, then you only have a 1.5% chance of meeting any of them in our metroplex of 7.6 million people.
+> That's a lot of people, but unless you're one of them, then you only have a 1.5% chance of meeting any of them in our metroplex of 7.6 million people.

+This is bad news if you leave the geography of your life entirely up to fate:

+* You'll need a car for 98.5% of your friends.
+* Your job has a 98.5% chance of requiring a car to commute.
+* Your home has a 98.5% chance of requiring a car to go anywhere.
+*